Gravi80/expressJS/README.md

 5).cd demoApp

-6).npm install   => downloads all the dependencies provided in package.json
+6).npm install   => downloads all the dependencies provided in package.json , and then a node_modules folder will pop up.

 7).node app      => starts the app